Six-Day High Sea Level Forecast : Kahului, Maui

 The Dark Blue Curve displays the Observed Sea Level at Kahului Harbor for the previous 3 days.
 The measurement is relative to Mean Lower Low Water (MLLW, a typical NOAA datum).

 The Cyan Curve displays the Forecast Sea Level at Kahului Harbor for the next 6 days.
 The forecast is also relative to MLLW, and includes tides plus multi-day sea level variations.
-The forecast is updated every 4 hours.

 The Red Line indicates the sea level height (3.05 ft) that is exceeded by 2 percent of the observed daily Higher High Waters (HHW) based on a 15-year historical record (excluding tsunamis).